wichanan/cordova-plugin-appodeal-prime/README.md

 # Cordova Plugin Appodeal Prime

-## Warning the iOS podfiles of Appodeal has the size of 1.2GB please use a decent internet to install this plugin
+## Warning the iOS podfiles of Appodeal has the size of 1.2GB please use a decent internet connection to install this plugin

 ## Installation